Kerushani/sky-line/README.md

 - **Prisma ORM** - For seamless and type-safe database interactions with PostgreSQL, simplifying data management.
 - **PostgreSQL** - As a reliable and powerful relational database system for storing and querying structured data.
 - **Docker** - For containerizing the application, ensuring consistency across different environments and simplifying deployment.
-- **NPM** - For managing project dependencies and scripts efficiently in the Node.js ecosystem.

 ## Get Started
 ...